dwhiffing/fury/content/nato/fr/navy/Frigates/body.md

 [***D'Estienne
 d'Orves*-class**](https://en.wikipedia.org/wiki/D%27Estienne_d%27Orves-class_aviso):
-Known as they A69 Type ship are small and economical, primarily designed for coastal ASW patrol, they can also fulfill the overseas patrols.
+Known as the A69 Type ship they are small and economical, primarily designed for coastal ASW patrol, they can also fulfill the overseas patrols.
 Many Navies would consider the A69 class to be a Corvette due to its small displacement of less than 1200 Tons.
 There are 17 ships of this class in service, the last seven having an improved weapons fit with 2x Exocet ASMs.

 | **Pennant** | **Class** | **Ship**                         | **Status** | **Location**  | **Role** | **Task** |
 |-------------|-----------|----------------------------------|------------|---------------|----------|----------|